CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/readme.md

 > NOTE: When building and running the app in release mode, the branch will automatically be changed to **master** before loading.

 > NOTE: The documentation is also packaged with the sample app.
-If there is no network connection, or the documentation is not yet on gitHub, the sample app will use the packaged version
+If there is no network connection, or the documentation is not yet on GitHub, the sample app will use the packaged version

 > NOTE: To test your documentation in the sample app while running in debug mode, the docs repository will need to be cloned in the same folder as this repository and named **WindowsCommunityToolkitDocs**.
 For example, this folder structure works best:
 > ```